Ferroxius/CROW-Concept-Documentation/CROW Combat Concepts.md

 If your poise drops to zero you will become poisebroken and will be briefly stunned, however if you continue to perfect parry you will never be poisebroken even if you are out of poise.
 Poise will begin to regenerate if Geralt is not attacking or dodging or it can regenerate quickly if Geralt holds down the parry key

 Enemies too have poise and are susceptible to being poisebroken, if they are poisebroken Geralt can perform a finisher instantly killing them.
 On larger enemies though where this is not possible it simply takes a chunk of their health away
 Humans and Monsters have varying degrees of poise and health, typically enemies with low health will have high poise and enemies with high health will have low poise.
-Enemies with high poise though will typically be able to parry your attacks so the focus will shift depending on your enemy
+Enemies with high poise though will typically be able to parry your attacks so the focus will shift depending on your enemy.

+Enemies do not have any hit animation while their poise is above a certain threshold.
+But once poise is under the threshold every hit they receive causes a stagger.

+With that in mind poise will generate their poise at a fast pace if the enemy is not hit for a certain period of time.

 ### Adrenaline
 A resource that acts as a passive booster to your other values.
 Higher adrenaline will result in higher toxicity degen, higher health regen and higher stamina regen